Powered by Create your own unique website with customizable templates.

 2. Ask to be referred to us through your doctor, nurse practitioner, social worker or other health care provider

-What should I expect when speaking with the legal assistant, law students, or lawyer?
+What should I expect when speaking with the paralegal, law students, or lawyer?

 • Please ask for translation services and/or disability related accommodations